 The Board is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The Board has insurance for its buildings and contents through the State Insurance Fund (SIF) part of the State of Alabama, Department of Finance, Division of Risk Management, which operates as a common risk management and insurance program for state owned properties and county boards of education.
+The Board has insurance for its buildings and contents through the State Insurance Fund (SIF) part of the State of Alabama, Department of Finance, Division of Risk Management (DORM), which operates as a common risk management and insurance program for state owned properties and county boards of education.
 The Board pays an annual premium based on the amount of coverage requested.
-The SIF is self-insured.
-The SIF has a \$7,500,000 cumulative loss annual deductible and a \$3,500,000 specific loss deductible for all perils except wind, and a \$10,000,000 specific loss deductible for wind losses.
-Excess insurance covers claims exceeding the deductible with a \$250,000,000 limit for named wind storms and a \$2,000,000,000 limit for all other perils.
-Second event wind coverage for \$19,000,000 in excess of \$1,000,000 is purchased to provide additional protection for the SIF.
+The Board has insured its building at 100% replacement value, which DORM values at \$615,866,351 and building contents at \$63,175,335.
 The Board purchases errors and omissions insurance from the Alabama Trust for Boards of Education (ATBE), a public entity risk pool.
 The ATBE collects the premiums and purchases excess insurance for any amount of coverage requested by pool participants in excess of the coverage provided by the pool.
 Automobile insurance is purchased from Rux Carter Insurance Agency Auto Owners Insurance Company with medical payments limited to \$5,000.00 per person and a combined liability of \$500,000.00 per occurrence.
+The Board has a Commercial Crime Coverage Policy from Rux Carter Insurance Agency Auto Owners Insurance Company.
+The Public Employee Dishonesty Policy Covers has a limit of \$100,000.
+The Board has a Cyber Insurance Policy with Allied World Assurance Company Inc. with \$3,000,000.00 in coverage.
 Employee health insurance is provided through the Public Education Employees' Health Insurance Fund (PEEHIF), administered by the Public Education Employees' Health Insurance Board (PEEHIB).
 The Fund was established to provide a uniform plan of health insurance for current and retired employees of state educational institutions and is self-sustaining.
 Monthly premiums for employee and dependent coverage are determined annually by the plan's actuary and are based on anticipated claims in the upcoming year, considering any remaining fund balance on hand available for claims.
 The Board contributes a specified amount monthly to the PEEHIF for each employee of state educational institutions.
 The Board's contribution is applied against the employees' premiums for the coverage selected and the employee pays any remaining premium.